-Our nominating and corporate governance committee consists of Susan Silbermann, Neil Kumar and Jesse Wu, with Susan Silbermann serving as chair of the committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee will consist of Susan Silbermann, Neil Kumar and Jesse Wu, with Susan Silbermann serving as chair of the committee.
 Our board of directors has determined that Susan Silbermann and Jesse Wu satisfy the independence standards of the applicable rules of the Nasdaq Global Market.